yotamloe/AI-Chckers-Genetic-Algorithm/README.md

 AI course exercise.
 You get 2 6*6 boards with 6 piecs placed, start board and goal board.
-The program finds the shotest path of valid moves between start board and goal board by implemanting 5 differant algorithms:
+The program finds the shotest path of valid moves between start board and goal board by implemanting 5 differant algorithms according to users choice:
 1. Hill climbing
 2. Simulated anealing
 3. K-beam search